OscarTheFE/Algorithmic_Portfolio_Management/README.md

 ![Momentum_weight](https://user-images.githubusercontent.com/83149091/150051094-be37859c-f084-4c30-901e-5b82b98f1ca2.png)

 Despite the momentum strategy has attractive returns compared to static buy-and-hold strategy, it suffers after sudden market selloff like the red line in graph above shows after 2008.
 If we combine the momentum strategy with static buy-and-hold strategy, we can achieve risk diversified momentum strategy.
+Naturally, we compute the Sharpe ratio of the three portfolio and their correlation matrix.
+It is verified that momentum strategy has negative correlation to buy-and-hold strategy and combined portfolio has the highest Sharpe Ratio while the others have approximate Sharpe Ratio.
 ![Momentum_Plus_AW](https://user-images.githubusercontent.com/83149091/150051452-24f686db-c5e5-48a5-a855-5fa2a90f7eef.png)